bast/go-game/notes.md

     # Place stone
     board[point] = color

+    # locate groups and evaluate their liberties
+    groups = board.find_groups()

     # First check whether opponent is captured
-    groups = board.find_groups()
+    oponent_is_captured = False
     for group in groups:
         if group.color != color:
             if group.num_liberties == 0:
                 # if yes, we need to update the board
-                # before we evaluate suicide rule
+                oponent_is_captured = True
                 board = board.capture(group)

     # Suicide rule
-    groups = board.find_groups()
+    if not oponent_is_captured:
         for group in groups:
             if group.color == color:
                 if group.num_liberties == 0:
                     return "that would be suicide", groups

     # Ko rule (detect cycle)
     if board == board 2 moves ago: